 What Is A Refeed?

-A refeed is a strategic and temporary increase in calories, mainly from carbohydrates, in order to increase metabolism and boost fat burning with the goal of ultimately achieving our body composition goals.
+A refeed is a strategic and temporary increase in calories in order to increase metabolism and boost fat burning with the goal of ultimately achieving our body composition goals.

-A refeed aims to counteract the negative effects of calorie restriction.
-This includes lower hormone levels, increased hunger, fatigue and hitting a weight loss plateau.
+A refeed aims to counteract the potentially negative effects of calorie restriction.
+These include lower hormone levels, increased hunger, fatigue and hitting a weight loss plateau.